near/docs/docs/tutorials/zero-to-hero.md

 If you have any problems up to this point, please let us know on our [discord channel](http://near.chat).

-## Step 1: Read the saved data from the blockchain.
+## Step 3: Wire up the frontend to call the new API
 Now let's update the UI to display the latest Bitcoin price.
 > in `src/index.html`, add the following element `Price of bitcoin: <div id="response"/>` after the button.
 > in `src/main.js`, add the following function to read the data from the blockchain and update the UI.
 (Note: you can replace the updateWhoSaidHi function with this new function).